colinraposo/ChronicCentralMemory/README.md

 ## Functional Memory Cells are Derived from Tex Clones
 This Repository contains R markdown files needed to generate all figures for our manuscript **Functional memory T cells are derived from exhausted clones and expanded by checkpoint blockade**.
 We have also included most processed data needed to generate figures.
-However, due to GitHub size restrictions, we have uploaded fully processed (filtered, demultiplexed, and clustered) Seurat Objects on [Zenodo](https://doi.org/10.5281/zenodo.14803877).
+However, due to size restrictions, fully processed (filtered, demultiplexed, and clustered) Seurat Objects are uploaded to [Zenodo](https://doi.org/10.5281/zenodo.14803877).

 Raw single cell and ATAC-seq data are on NCBI GEO at accession numbers [GSE285411](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE241471) (scRNA/TCR-seq atlas), [GSE285412](https://www.ncbi.xyz/geo/query/acc.cgi?acc=GSE285412) (scRNA/TCR-seq αPD-L1), [GSE285414](https://www.ncbi.xyz/geo/query/acc.cgi?acc=GSE285414) (scRNA/TCR-seq post-rechallenge) and GSE285308 (ATAC-seq).
 Bulk TCR-seq data are available on [Zenodo](https://doi.org/10.5281/zenodo.14648171).
 This repository was created and is maintained by Colin Raposo, who takes responsibility for its contents.